 Before the ACA, pregnant women seeking insurance in the individual market were routinely turned away as having a pre-existing condition.
 Furthermore, many individual plans did not cover maternity services because it was not required in this market.
 Some individual plans offered separate maternity coverage as a rider which could be costly, ranging from roughly \$15 to \$1600 a month.
 Some plans also imposed a waiting period before the rider took effect.
-These discriminatory practices were limited to the individual market because coverage for maternity services has been required for decades under Medicaid and in most employer-sponsored plans due to the Pregnancy Discrimination Act, which requires it for firms with at least 15 employees.
-The ACA changed this by including maternity and newborn care as part of the EHB package that must be included in new individual private plans as well as under Medicaid expansion and making other improvements in coverage for pregnant and post-partum women.
-While a few states had required individual plans in their states to cover maternity services prior to the ACA, most did not.
+These discriminatory practices were limited to the individual market because coverage for maternity services has been required for decades both under Medicaid and in most employer-sponsored plans due to the Pregnancy Discrimination Act.
+The ACA changed this by including maternity and newborn care as part of the EHB package that must be included in individual private plans as well as under Medicaid expansion.
+While some states had required individual plans in their states to cover maternity services to varying degrees prior to the ACA, most did not.24 In addition, the ACA made other improvements through coverage of preventive services such as no-cost prenatal screenings and breastfeeding supports.